jordanlevy001/bikesharing/README.md

 <img width="988" alt="Common Weekdays by Gender Usertype" src="https://user-images.githubusercontent.com/88804543/142287362-680413c8-1000-4662-b33f-97fd13112df0.png">

 This heat map shows the common weekdays rides occur filtered by gender (female, male, unknown) and usertype (customer, subscriber).
 A customer is a short term user and a subscriber has an annual subscription.
 There are more rides taken by subscribers than customers, which is consistent with the first story point, which showed there are 4 times more subscribers than customers.
+Males utilize bikesharing on all days of the week, especially on Thursday and Friday.
+Females utilize bikesharing during the week (Monday - Friday).

 8. Popular Starting Stations

 <img width="1003" alt="Popular Starting Stations" src="https://user-images.githubusercontent.com/88804543/142287880-4154205b-fbee-420f-b3c8-479032987e00.png">

-This bubble chart shows the locations of the starting points of all of the rides.
-The size of each bubble is relative to the number of rides starting in that location.
-The darker the green each bubble is is relative to the number of rides starting in that location.
+This chart shows the locations of the starting points of all of the rides.
+The size of each bubble is relative to the total number of rides.
+The darker the green each bubble is is relative to the total number of rides.

 9. Popular Ending Stations

 <img width="1006" alt="Popular Ending Stations" src="https://user-images.githubusercontent.com/88804543/142288388-b8792231-2665-4a8a-b2c6-9f51d1da9d36.png">

-This bubble chart shows the location of ending points of all of the rides.
-The size of each bubble is relative to the number of rides ending in that location.
-The darker the green each bubble is is relative to the number of rides ending in that location.
+This chart shows the location of ending points of all of the rides.
+The size of each bubble is relative to the total number of rides.
+The darker the orange each bubble is is relative to the total number of rides.

 ## Summary

 This analysis of the Citi Bike data from August 2019 in NYC provided key insights that will aid in writing a business proposal for a bikesharing business in Des Moines.
 Significantly more men utilize bikesharing, roughly 3 times more men than women are users.
 Most people tend to select an annual subscription, about 4 times more people are annual subscribers as compared to short term customers.
-Both males and females utilize bikesharing to commute to and from work.
+Both males and females utilize bikesharing to commute to and from work during the week (Monday to Friday).
 Additionally, most trips taken on the bikes are under 30 minutes.
+People also use bikesharing during midday on weekends.